 I’m guessing it makes their kids even sadder.
 Especially if their kids have never been given communication options other than oral speech.
 Because not only can everyone communicate (even if it’s as basic as yes/no, or even just “no”) when given the right tools to do so, many autistic people have motor planning or related disabilities that make it hard to speak or respond appropriately even if they understand everything being said to them.

 So if your child needs communication support, be sure to press hard for alternative communication evaluation and options.
-If your local resources or school district don’t know where to start, send them to the website PrAACtical AAC, which is dedicated to best practices for Augmentative and Alternative Communication (AAC) professionals, and which you should read through yourself for ideas.
+If your local resources or school district don’t know where to start, send them to websites like AssitiveWare and Communication First.

 5) Buying Into the Stereotype That Autistic Kids Aren’t Empathetic or Social